Propshaft

 Grease Nipples

-Your propshaft may have a number of grease nipples from in the worst case none to an ideal three - both UJs and the sliding joint at the front.
-Manufacturers go through cost-cutting exercises from time to time and also look to reduce routine maintenance to make ownership cheaper for fleet users, removing the grease nipples from the prop-shaft was such a victim at one point.
+The Leyland Parts Catalogue shows no nipples for the V8 shaft, but for the 4-cylinder shaft it shows one short one (UHN400) for the sliding joint, and only one long one (7H3858) for a UJ even though there are two UJs, which one isn't indicated.
+What you find today could be anything from none to an ideal three - both UJs and the sliding joint at the front.
+Manufacturers go through cost-cutting exercises from time to time and also look to reduce routine maintenance to make ownership cheaper for fleet users, removing the grease nipples from the prop-shaft was quite likely such a victim at one point.
 You would be correct in thinking grease nipples are always better and will extend the life of the joints, but as long as they last the typical three years of fleet ownership they couldn't care less after that.
 Fortunately the better suppliers of spares for our MGs are a little more enlightened and supply joints and complete prop-shafts with the requisite number of grease nipples.
-I am sure that there are other suppliers out there who don't, you pays your money and takes your choice.
+There are other suppliers out there who don't, you pays your money and takes your choice.

 Look for them, and if you have them grease them at 3k intervals maximum.
 I have found the easiest way to grease them is to reverse the car up a pair of ramps, make sure it cannot roll off the ramp or tip them, then jack under the axle to lift one wheel off the ramp just enough to turn that wheel.
 It is the only time I work under a jacked vehicle, I reckon that with the amount of 'headroom' given by the ramps and I'm only jacking an extra inch or so I am safe enough.
 With that done you can rotate the wheel with a foot to get each nipple into a suitable position for greasing.
 Pump until you just hear grease oozing out of the joints, done regularly this should only need three or four pumps on each UJ, possibly a couple more on the sliding joint.